Tel: 020 8240 4224

 About Research Media

-Phil has over six years of experience in S&C delivery to athletes from a wide range of sports, including rugby, ice hockey and combat sports.
+Phil is a Certified Strength and Conditioning Specialist (NSCA), an Accredited Strength and Conditioning Coach (UKSCA), and is a former lead tutor for the British Weightlifting Association (BWL).
+Phil has over 8 years of experience in S&C delivery to athletes from a wide range of sports, including rugby, ice hockey and combat sports.
 He is the former head S&C coach of Ealing Trailfinders RFC and has worked with athletes ranging from national to international level.

 - Price, P. D. B., Goodwin, J. E., Legg, H, S., Cleather, D. J., & Bull, A. M. J. (2010).
-Tibiofemoral and Pattelofemoral Joint Forces during Squatting at Varying Loads and Depths: A pilot study.
+Tibiofemoral and Patellofemoral Joint Forces during Squatting at Varying Loads and Depths: A pilot study.
 Presented at the ICST in Slovakia, 2010.

 For media enquiries, please contact our Communications and Public Engagement Manager, Sam Yarnold, by emailling email@example.com or calling 020 8240 8262.